Akul-AI/akulai/README.md

 (This does open up a WebUI which probably won't be supported in other versions.)

 Please share this and contribute to it, I would love to get some help.
+If you don't know what to do to help, take a look at todo.md.
+Or the issues.
+Your choice.

 This is an example of how to make a very simple skill.